Brighton Lindyhoppers have a friendly and inclusive swing dance scene. We have a code of conduct to keep it that way, please have a quick read.

 We believe that the Lindy Hop world is welcoming, supportive (and awesome!) and that instances of inappropriate behaviour are rare.
 Our Code of Conduct is designed to acknowledge that we all have a responsibility to build safety into events, and to contribute to the wellbeing of the whole community.
 We love to dance, and we want you to love it too.

-The following good people guidelines apply to EVERYONE attending our event, including members of staff, volunteers and visiting teachers:
+The following good people guidelines apply to EVERYONE attending our events, including members of staff, volunteers and visiting teachers:

-2. We will be INCLUSIVE and invite others to dance, and we will be gracious if turned down.
-We may say no without giving a reason, but we will be polite when doing so if we are told no, we will accept it without question.
+- We will be INCLUSIVE and invite others to dance, and we will be gracious if turned down.
+We may say no without giving a reason, but we will be polite when doing so.
+If we are told no, we will accept it without question.

 We encourage anyone who has experienced or witnessed intimidating or inappropriate behaviour to tell an organiser.

-At Brighton Lindyhoppers your suggested points of contact are Amanda@5foot2.co.uk or Graeme Grapotternya@hotmail.com.
-If you prefer to talk in person, or would prefer to speak to another member of staff, you are welcome to do so at any event throughout the year.
+At Brighton Lindyhoppers your suggested points of contact are Amanda or Graeme.
+Both can be reached at firstname.lastname@example.org, or if you would prefer to contact them individually, talk in person, or speak to another member of staff, you are welcome to do so at any event throughout the year.